-The IEA conducts a broad range of transport research and analysis, focusing on ways in which countries can reduce the energy and greenhouse gas (GHG) intensity of their transport sectors.
+The IEA conducts a broad range of transport research and analysis, focusing on ways in which countries can improve the sustainability of their transport systems.
 Policy advice is given to governments on the effectiveness of implementing advanced technologies, improving fuel efficiency and shifting to lower carbon fuels and transport modes.
-This work involves analysing technologies and transport systems, that can be developed and adopted by countries to reduce dependence on oil and the amount of GHGs produced by the transport sector.